Dog Stew, Smelly Feet, a Rattlesnake and Hypothermia… The Story of How Bone Was Found: Part IV

 As we began our descent into Echo Lake, I left my companions and the Desolation Wilderness behind.
 The vision of cold beer and a hamburger drove me on.
 Short shorts may have been a factor as well.
 Lynn and April were supposed to rejoin us at the Echo Lake Resort.

 There was a decision to make when I reached Echo Lake.
 I could continue to follow the Tahoe-Yosemite Trail around the upper and lower lakes or I could call the Lodge from a phone located at the end of Upper Lake.
 It would send a boat taxi to pick me up for five bucks.
-The trail was hot, dusty and filled with day hikers and I was ready to take a break from backpacking; I made the phone call.
+The trail was hot, dusty and filled with day hikers and I was ready to take a break from backpacking; I made the call.

 A half hour later, the throbbing of the motorboat’s engine caught my attention as the boat worked its way up the lake.
 Soon it arrived, coughing slightly.
 The boat slowed and bumped into the pier.
 My ‘taxi driver’ was a 16-year old plus teenager who had managed to snag a great summer job.